ropensci/webchem/.github/PULL_REQUEST_TEMPLATE.md

 ## Pull Request

+**Please do not include API keys in your pull request**.
+You should store any API keys or tokens in `.Renviron` or `.Rprofile` and be sure to have these files added to `.gitignore`.
+Do not include API keys in function examples or tests.
+See `cs_check_key()` for an example.

 Before you submit a pull request, please do the following:

 * Add an entry to NEWS concisely describing what you changed.